 Material Proofs of Christianity in India

-In 1983 from the compound of Madhavi Amma near N. Parur a few miles from Kodungallur 2000 coins were discovered.
+In 1983 from the compound of Madhavi Amma near N. Parur a few miles from Kodungallur 2000 coin discovered.
 Many coins were lost.
 But now 252 coins survived.
 They included the coins of Nero, Antionius Pius etc.

-Periplus wrote “It is believed make a profit on sale of gold coin in India; perhaps because these were not only used as currency; but also for ornament.”
-Many coins found in Kerala were pierced to make necklaces.
+Periplus wrote “It is believed make a profit on sale of gold coin in India; because these does not only use as currency; but also for ornament.”
+Many coins found in Kerala pierced to make necklaces.

 Also known as Muzris, Cranganore and many other names.

 Well connected by back waters.
 Kautilya minister of Chandra Gupta mentions the pearls of river Churna (Periyar); and ivory of Mahendragiri forests.
 He also says that it had better roads and was easier to travel (Arthasastra 300 BC); Emperor Asoka (272-232 B.C.) mentions as land of Chera Kings (Keralaputras).

 Pliny (23-79) in his Encyclopaedic Natural History in 37 Books; – Colobotras, a land from where pepper brought and Periplus;– Keprobotras and Ptolemy – Kerobotras.

 AD 44-45 charted monsoon winds.
 In winter blow over the Indian Ocean from the north east; and in summer from the south west.

 The history of Christianity in India through has come by the evangelistic activity of St. Thomas; one of the apostles of Christ during the first century A.D.
 Those who propound apostolic origin do not deny the role of the East-Syrian merchants (Persian merchants).